CryptoCoder50/BSC-Moonwalker-Docs/help/troubleshooting.md

 {% endtab %}

 {% tab title="Reason" %}
-**This issue \(while swapping\) is caused by tokens which have hard-coded the V1 PancakeSwap router into their contract.**
+**This issue \(while swapping\) is caused by tokens which have hard-coded MoonwalkerSwap router into their contract.**

 While this practice is ill-advised at best, the reason for these projects having done this appears to be due to their tokenomics, in which each purchase sends a % of the token to LPs.

 The projects affected will likely not work with the V2 router: they will most likely need to create new versions of their tokens pointing to our new router address, and migrate any existing token holders to their new token.

-We recommend that any projects which created such tokens should also make efforts to prevent their users from adding them to V2 LP.
+We recommend that any projects which created such tokens should also make efforts to prevent their users from adding them to LP.

 The up-to-date router address is [https://bscscan.com/address/0x10ED43C718714eb63d5aA57B78B54704E256024E](https://bscscan.com/address/0x10ED43C718714eb63d5aA57B78B54704E256024E)
 {% endtab %}